mobilejazz-contrib/yii2-api/Readme.project.md

 This script will generate a Docker machine with Ubuntu, MySQL and all the configuration needed to run the project.

+### Server deployment

+In case you want to deploy the project on a server without using Docker, there's a script that does all the setup needed to run it.
+You can copy it to the server and run it to deploy the project (it does the git clone).
+The script files is located in:

+	docker/scripts/setup-server.sh

+*Note: This script requires apache2 and mysql already installed on the server*

 ## Project Overview

 The project has the following features: